Nina Agdal Reveals That She’s Going Commando While Rocking Short Dress

 However, while Nina’s fans may think that her supermodel physique makes her look amazing in anything she wears, she has confessed that she’s unhappy with at least one area of her body.
 While attending the Uniqlo U Fall/Winter 2019 preview and LifeWear magazine launch on Thursday, she explained why she dislikes clothing that puts her cleavage on display.

-“I’m very insecure about my boobs,” Nina told People.
+“I’m very insecure about my boobs,” Nina told People magazine.
 “I have a weird thing with cleavage dresses because I have actual boobs.
 I’ve always been very insecure about that because it wasn’t accepted for a long time in the industry.”

 According to the model, her insecurity about the size of her chest has affected the way that she dresses.
 Even though she models lingerie and bikinis for a living, Nina actually doesn’t like wearing outfits that are too revealing up top.
-She usually chooses being comfortable over looking sexy when she’s not posing for a photo shoot or walking the runway for a designer.
+She usually chooses being comfortable over looking sexy when she’s not posing for a photoshoot or walking the runway for a designer.

 “Even now to this day, if I put on a sexy dress, I have to push myself to go out the door in it because I’m so used to not showing it,” Nina said.